On the difference between thermalization in open and isolated quantum systems: a case study: Results

-Before we proceed to analyse equilibration within the IQS approach, we must distinguish between the integrable and the non-integrable case, since, as mentioned before, IQS thermalization is mainly discussed for non-integrable systems \cite{Tasaki_1998,Reimann_2008, Rigol_2008, Linden_2009,Reimann_2010, Yukalov_2011, Polkovnikov_2011, Reimann_2012, Short_2012, Reimann_2015, ETH_review_2015, Reimann_2016, Rigol_2016, Gogolin_2016, Farrelly_2017, Bartsch_2017, deOliveira_2018,Eisert_2015,Steinigeweg_2013,Cramer_2015,Khodja_2015}.
+Before we proceed to analyse thermalization within the IQS approach, we must distinguish between the integrable and the non-integrable case, since, as mentioned before, IQS thermalization is mainly discussed for non-integrable systems \cite{Tasaki_1998,Reimann_2008, Rigol_2008, Linden_2009,Reimann_2010, Yukalov_2011, Polkovnikov_2011, Reimann_2012, Short_2012, Reimann_2015, ETH_review_2015, Reimann_2016, Rigol_2016, Gogolin_2016, Farrelly_2017, Bartsch_2017, deOliveira_2018,Eisert_2015,Steinigeweg_2013,Cramer_2015,Khodja_2015, Bulchandani_2022}.
 It has been established that a single impurity in an otherwise integrable model can make the system non-integrable \cite{Santos_2004,Brenes_2018,Brenes_2020,Santos_2020}.
-But, to our knowledge, this has not been checked for the interacting DQD situation that we are considering.
-We check the integrability of our model using the spectral form factor (SFF), as well as the level-spacing distribution.
-In order to do so, we restrict ourselves to the half-filled sector of the full Hamiltonian, whose dimension, we denote by $D$.
-The SFF is defined as
+We do a similar check for the interacting DQD, by calculating the spectral form factor (SFF) and level spacing distributions.
+The results are given in Appendix~\ref{appendix:integrability}.
+We find that the interacting DQD shows key features of non-integrability, such as level repulsion.
+But within the accessible values of $\LB$ for exact diagonalization, it does not fully develop all non-integrable features.
+Specifically, while the level-spacing distribution deviates significantly from the Poisson distribution expected for integrable systems, it does not converge to the Wigner-Dyson distribution expected of non-integrable systems.
+We refer to the system's partial non-integrability behavior as \nonint.
+Uncovering these characteristics for the interacting DQD is the third result of the paper.